onstructive/addresses/README.md

 Make sure you have installed the following tools:

-- JDK 14 (You can use sdkman to easily switch between JDK installations (see https://sdkman.io/jdks)).
+- JDK 14 (You can use sdkman to easily switch between JDK installations.
+See https://sdkman.io/jdks).
 - Your favourite Java IDE.
 We recommend using IntelliJ IDEA.
 - Gradle (the project provides a Gradlew wrapper, so no additional installation is required)